TheMadrasTechie/American_sign_language_sign_recognition/README.md

 1 - Woman
 1 - Kid

+## Paper
-In the future, I will try to create a blog post and share it.
+Here is the link to the paper -  https://www.sciencedirect.com/science/article/pii/S1877050922021378 In the future, I will try to create a blog post and share it.